 The initial results covered more than a third of the member companies, representing 11 countries.
 Participants include companies ranging from only a few employees to multinationals with a headcount in excess of 5,000.
 The survey captures the perspective of new lubricant businesses and those that have been established for almost 100 years.
 ALMU market survey results shared with the UEIL Annual Congress included a consolidated view of the most pressing industry challenges identified by member companies.
-An updated survey result will be presented during the ALMU Annual Meeting to be held at the Grand Hyatt Singapore on 4-5 March 2019.
+An updated survey result will be presented during the ALMU Annual Meeting to be held in Singapore in March 2019.

 Members cited concerns that Asia is still lagging in lubricant performance and quality levels.
-In many countries the medium to low-end market dominates with several respondents bemoaning an increase in low cost/ low-quality products.
-At the same time, they cited the rising costs in doing business, arising from the higher cost of distribution and costs relating to environmental and regulatory compliance.
+In many countries the medium to low-end market dominates with several respondents bemoaning an increase in low cost/low-quality products.
+At the same time, they cited the rising costs in doing business, arising from the higher cost of distribution and costs relating to environmental and compliance.

 Unsurprisingly, changes in market dynamics due to disruptive technologies are of particular concern.
 The impact of electrification on lubricant demand and the role of vehicle ownership versus a sharing economy were central themes, with many Asian companies fearing significant reductions in lubricant demand in the foreseeable future.